Kzra/pykrev/docs/UpSetplotswithPyKrev.md

+## UpSet plots with PyKrev ##

-[**UpSet Plots**](https://caleydo.org/tools/upset/#:~:text=UpSet%20concept,the%20figure%20on%20the%20right.&text=The%20first%20row%20in%20the,B%20or%20C\)%2C%20etc.) are an effective way of visualising intersections of three or more sets.
+* [**UpSet Plots**](https://caleydo.org/tools/upset/#:~:text=UpSet%20concept,the%20figure%20on%20the%20right.&text=The%20first%20row%20in%20the,B%20or%20C\)%2C%20etc.) are an effective way of visualising intersections of three or more sets.
 This is particularly useful when we want to compare high resolution mass spectrometry data between multiple samples.
 An implementation of UpSet plots in Python is [UpSetPlot](https://pypi.org/project/UpSetPlot/) which you will need to install before performing the following analysis.

 ```python